mahbubul-haq/RIDER-Ride-Sharing-and-Car-Rental-Service/README.md

 ### How to run the project
 * Clone the repository
 * Connect oracle database.
 In views.py all connections are made with oracle username: SYSTEM, passward: oracle.
+* Create necessary database tables, functions, triggers by running all the queries available in PL_SQL_queries.txt file.
 * Run the project with ```python manage.py runserver``` command